top of page

 "It's All About Control" - Chapter 8

-Chapter 8 - Respect/Reflective Tone Respect is key to my entire approach.
+Chapter 8 - "R" is for Respect/Reflective Tone Respect is key to my entire approach.
 It is a very popular opinion in Appalachia, and likely in other areas as well, that respect needs to be earned to be deserved and if I am not shown respect, I don’t need to return respect.
 I think this is faulty thinking; when I worked with foster kids, especially teens, the first thing I told them is, “I will respect you, if you respect me.”
-They had heard various forms of that statement throughout th
+They had heard various forms of that statement th

 Trish Mares, LPCC-S